Partners for change: Top donors to UN Women

 Read her Tweet of the announcement:

-In an interview, Swedish Minister for International Development Hillevi Maria Engström refers to her Government's recent USD 10.66 million increase in core funding to UN Women, saying Swedish aid has a strong focus on results and UN Women has been able to demonstrate several positive outputs in different activity areas.
+In an interview, Swedish Minister for International Development Hillevi Maria Engström referred to her Government's 2013 increase in core funding to UN Women, saying Swedish aid has a strong focus on results and UN Women has been able to demonstrate several positive outputs in different activity areas.
 Read more »

 Read the Tweet of the announcement: